-Universal pan HZ86U000
+Unversal pan HZ86U000

 For large roasts, dry and moist cakes, bakes and gratins.
 It can also act as a splash guard if you are grilling meat directly on the wire rack.
-For that purpose, you should insert the universal pan at level 1.
+To do this, slide the universal pan in at level 1.

-Slide the universal pan into the oven with the tapered edge facing the oven door.
+- Insert the universal pan into the cooking compartment with the indentation facing the rear. - Slide the universal pan into the oven with the sloping edge facing the cooking compartment door.

-Special accessories
+Optional accessories

-You can purchase special accessories from the after-sales service or specialist retailers.
+You can purchase optional accessories from the after-sales service or specialist retailers.
 You will find a comprehensive range of products for your oven in our brochures and on the Internet.
-The availability of special accessories and whether it is possible to order them online may vary depending on your country.
-Please see the sales brochures for more details.
+The availability of optional accessories and the option for ordering these online varies from country to country.
+Please check the sales brochures.